Treatment for eczema

 - Systemic corticosteroids: A doctor may prescribe systemic corticosteroids if topical treatments are ineffective.
 These are available as injections or oral tablets.
-People should only use them for short periods.
+People should only use them for short periods of time.
 Also, it is essential to note that the symptoms may worsen upon stopping these drugs if the person is not already taking another medication for the condition.

 - UV light therapy.
 In a dermatologist’s office, your skin gets exposed to UVA rays, UVB rays, or a mix of both.
 Sometimes, you’ll rub coal tar on your skin simultaneously.
-You’ll have sessions two to five times a week, depending on your treatment type.
+Depending on your treatment type, you’ll have sessions two to five times a week.

 - PUVA therapy.
 With this type, you take psoralen, a prescription medication that makes the skin more sensitive to UVA light.
 It’s for people who haven’t gotten results from UV therapy alone.

 Eczema is a condition wherein patches of skin become inflamed, itchy, cracked, and rough.
 Some types can also cause blisters.